 With few exceptions, talent assessments present candidates with a series of closed-ended, multiple choice questions.

-We’ve looked at the value of pre-employment testing before: it takes at least 70 multiple choice questions to establish a correlation with job performance.
+We’ve looked at the value of pre-employment testing before: it takes around 70 multiple choice questions to establish a correlation with job performance.
 The shortest assessment of this type takes a little less than 30 minutes to complete.

 A lengthy multiple-choice test might not be the best experience for the candidate, but it makes identifying top performers much easier for a busy recruiting staff.
-Since assessment scores correlate with performance, candidates who score the highest are more likely to be high performing.
+Since assessment scores are predictive of performance, candidates who score the highest are more likely to be high performing.

 That’s the theory, anyway.
 But if you’re looking to create a fairer hiring process, a multiple choice test might not be the way to go.